ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Supplier Item Files/endpoint_update_supplier_item_file_content.md

 # POST Supplier Item File Content Update
 /supplieritems/&lt;GUID&gt;/files/&lt;GUID&gt;/content

-Updates file content for an existing  with a given GUID associated with a supplier item with a given GUID.
+Updates file content for an existing File with a given GUID associated with a supplier item with a given GUID.

 Currently, only Files less than 2GB can be uploaded through this endpoint.